lino-framework/cg/docs/lifecycle.rst

     Site upgrade

-        A phase where
+        A phase where the :term:`server maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the :term:`site operator`.

-        the :term:`server maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the site owner.
+        Activities during a :term:`site upgrade` include

-        Data migration,
+        :term:`data migration`, :term:`end-user testing`,
-        End-user testing
+        writing :term:`release notes`.

         A production site can move from one server to another server.